dictyBase/frontendx/apps/genome-page/README.md

 yarn start:mock
 ```

-This command makes use of the `NEXT_PUBLIC_MOCK_SERVER` environment variable while in development mode (`DEPLOY_ENV='development'`), which will activate the mock server that will intercept the requests made to the GraphQL server.
+This command makes use of the `NEXT_PUBLIC_MOCK_SERVER` environment variable while in development mode (`NEXT_PUBLIC_DEPLOY_ENV='development'`), which will activate the mock server that will intercept the requests made to the GraphQL server.

 To update the data used by the mock server see [`src/mocks/handlers.ts`](https://github.com/dictyBase/genomepage/tree/develop/src/mocks/handlers.ts), and update the query and mock data accordingly.